A Day In The Life of an Inpatient Rehab Occupational Therapist

 Other Afternoon Treatments

 If I’m working with a patient that is extremely limited by weakness, I might run their treatment a little bit differently.
-I might skip the I-ADLs and focus on beneficial therapeutic exercise or neuro re-education.
-I’ll try to get at least one unit of self-care if they did not have OT in the morning, though.
+I might skip the I-ADLs and focus on beneficial therapeutic exercise or neuro re-education depending on what they need.
+I’ll try to get at least one unit of self-care retraining if they did not have any OT in the morning, though.

-Community re-entry going to the gift shop, public restrooms, or outside is also one of my favorite afternoon activities if it’s therapeutic for the patient.
+Community re-entry going to the gift shop, public restrooms, or outside is also one of my favorite afternoon activities if it’s therapeutic and interesting for the patient.

-From 2:30 to about 3:30, I sit down to work on notes, sometimes with the help of a little more caffeine if I had an especially physical day.
+From 2:30 to about 3:30, I sit down to work on my treatment notes, sometimes with the help of some extra caffeine if I had an especially physical day.

 If all I have are daily notes without any discharges or evaluations, then it’s the easiest part of the day.
 But as we all know, we don’t always get easy days.
 More often than not I have an evaluation (or two), weekly progress notes, and/or discharge summaries to complete.

-Saving Evaluations for the End of the Day
+Saving Evaluation Paperwork for the End of the Day

 Evaluations definitely take the most time as far as paperwork goes.